Anteosaur: Feeding

 The large anteosaurs were efficient predators, more specialized than earlier and more primitive biarmosuchid and eotitanosuchid carnivorous therapsids, as the temporal opening behind the eye socket was larger, indicating a greater muscle mass available for closing the lower jaw.
-Large pterygoid flanges indicate a well-developed KI system in anteosaurs, and increased vertical alignment of the temporalis muscles suggests an expanded SP component of the bite cycle.
+Large pterygoid flanges indicate a well-developed Kinetic-Inertial system in anteosaurs, and increased vertical alignment of the temporalis muscles suggests an expanded Static-Pressure component of the bite cycle.

 Classification

 Phylogeny

 James Hopson and Herbert Barghusen in 1986 provided the first cladistic study of the Therapsida.
 They used the term "Anteosauria" and synonymised the families Brithopodidae and Anteosauridae.
 In 2010, Christian Kammerer published a re-evaluation of anteosaurian relationships.

 The cladogram below follows an updated (2012) version of Kammerer's analysis by Juan Carolos Cisneros and colleagues.